 On the gumtree website (UK wide classifieds site that I had already spent loads of time looking through), in the off road motorcycles section, there was a guy wanting to swap a year 2001 1.4 litre Renault megane for a 250cc motocrosser.

 His location, Dunfermline, about 4 miles from me.
 I then tried searching the whole of the UK on the net, for anyone wanting to swap a car for a motocrosser.
-There was only a handful, but only one with a 1.4 Renault megane, the one I now currently own.
+There was only a handful, but only one with a 1.4 Renault megane, the one that became mine.

-On Friday the 4th I exchanged a few text messages with the organiser of a Glasgow folk club that I hadn't been to before.
-It seemed like it would be an ok session for me to try the following Monday the 7th.
+On a Friday I exchanged a few text messages with the organiser of a folk club that I hadn't been to before.
+It seemed like it would be an ok session for me to try the following Monday.

 Over the weekend I looked on google street view for directions and noticed that the car park at the back of the pub/venue looked like a very dodgy area to park, so I arrived early on Monday 7:30pmish and parked round the corner from the venue.